 There's one side-mission called "You Gotta Shoot Em In The Head" where a ghoul named Mr. Crowley tells you to go kill 4 characters you've probably met in your travels and take a key from them as proof because they're ghoul haters.
 He specifies that you need to take them out with head shots because these guys see ghouls as nothing more than zombies, so you might as well kill them with the method most used to kill zombies as a karmic death.
 This turns out to be a lie and he really just wants the keys so he can enter a locked area and get some rare armor.
 The 4 characters are 3 guys he worked with as a mercenary and their boss (who actually is a ghoul hater).
 Crowley's pissed off at them for supposedly leaving him to die when the mission went south, which lead to him becoming a ghoul.

 Of course, in Fallout and Fallout 2, they never are actually referred to as zombies.
 Probably as 1 and 2 had a dearth of the mindless, flesh-eating variety.

 The Boktai series is a rather strange example, where while ninety percent of the time its antagonists are referred to as "Immortals", the game still manages to slip in the occasional "Vampire".
-The Spiritual Sequel, Lunar Knights, makes the terms completely different, however.
+The Divorced Installment (for export only) Lunar Knights, makes the terms completely different, however.
 Vampires are vampires.
 Immortals are Sufficiently Advanced Aliens.